VISIT OUR ART STORE ▶

 Use Colored Pencil for Extra Detail

-Once everything is completely dry, I take a colored pencil.
-I don't sharpen it.
-I want the tip to be dull so I can make thicker lines.
-I like the soft, spent look it gives.
+Once everything is completely dry, the artist takes a colored pencil.
+The artist doesn’t sharpen it, wanting the tip to be dull to create thicker lines.
+The artist likes the soft, spent look it gives.

-I add these pencil lines to the big flower and stem to give them more character.
-I don't follow the exact watercolor shapes.
-I draw beside the petals, not directly over them.
-I also sketch a few tiny florals and stems with the pencil.
+The artist adds these pencil lines to the big flower and stem to give them more character.
+The artist doesn’t follow the exact watercolor shapes.
+The artist draws beside the petals, not directly over them.
+The artist also sketches a few tiny florals and stems with the pencil.

 Finish with White Gouache Splatters

-To wrap it up, I add a few white gouache splatters and tiny details here and there.
+To wrap it up, the artist adds a few white gouache splatters and tiny details here and there.
 That little bit of white makes everything pop.

 Add a few white gouache splatters and tiny details